LRYMND/v-link/README.md

 ### > Steering Wheel Controls

 In order to implement the steering wheel controls, you need to connect the Raspberry to the LIN bus of your car.
 The app will convert the signals from the sw buttons to keyboard/mouse HID events.
-Also you will be able to control opening/closing of the RTI screen by sending serial events to the RTI screen module.

 The LIN Bus wire must be connected to pin 6 of the LIN bus transceiver labeled "Lbus".